First year

 The second year prioritizes independence and flexibility.
 Fellows experience an acceleration in outpatient work, autonomy, and therapeutic practice while rotating on school consultation, infant and preschool clinic, outpatient community mental health, and psychotherapy.
 They have built-in administration time, too.

-- Outpatient Child and Adolescent Psychotherapy Clinic
+- Child and Adolescent Outpatient Continuity Clinic

-- Outpatient Child and Adolescent Psychiatry Continuity Clinic
+- Child and Adolescent Outpatient Psychotherapy Clinic

 - School Consultations